Can You Use a Gas Mask With a Beard? [SOLVED]

 Beards have a long history of throwing wrenches into gas protection plans.
-Negative pressure is created when a mask is sealed to skin and breathed through.
-This is what protects the gas mask user from being exposed to air around the edge of the mask.
+Negative pressure is created when a mask is sealed to the skin and breathed through.
+This is what protects the gas mask user from being exposed to the air around the edge of the mask.
 When the user has a beard, the mask does not create that important airtight seal, and leaks along the edge are likely to occur.

 The military realized this pretty quickly, and one of the reasons for facial hair regulations is the practical use of gas masks.
 Shaving does not always work for everyone, however.
-Some men have bad cases of ingrown hairs when they shave.
+Some men have bad cases of ingrown hair when they shave.
 Others cannot shave due to religious regions.
 Some people just love a good beard and don’t want to let it go for the small chance that they will need a gas mask.
 It just is not worth the tradeoff for them.